Last Updated on May 7, 2020 by Katty

 On October 9th, 1963, at 10.39 pm, a terrible disaster happened.
-A big piece of the Toc mountain fell into the artificial lake created by a dam on the Vajont river, creating a huge wave that covered the towns beneath the dam and killed probably 1,910 people.
-The disaster did not cause the breakage of the dam, that was strong enough, but created a huge landslide that fell into the artificial lake.
-The landslide displaced enough water to create a 200-metre-high wave that crashed onto the Piave valley below like a Tsunami wave.
+A big piece of the Toc mountain fell into the artificial lake created by a dam on the Vajont river, giving life to a huge wave that covered the towns beneath the dam and killed probably 1,910 people.
+The disaster did not cause the breakage of the dam, that was strong enough, but the huge landslide that fell into the artificial lake displaced enough water to create a 200-metre-high wave that crashed onto the Piave valley below like a Tsunami wave.

 The catastrophe was caused by three main factors: